alterNERDtive/EDDiscovery-wiki/Using-the-ScreenShots-page.md

 * Scan For: What files to scan for.
 Select BMP for ED launcher/ED, JPG/PNG (as selected by steam).

-* Remove original image after conversion: Select to delete the original screenshot
+* Remove original image after conversion: Select to delete the original screenshot (do not use for steam).

 * Mark High Resolution Files: Add a marker to show in the filename its Hi Res (ED Screenshots only)

 * File Name Format: Use the drop down to select your preferred naming schema.

-# Finding the correct folder to set the directory to:
+On the left you have the following options:

+* Show preview: Show the picture in the box on the right

+* Copy to clipboard: Copy the image directly to the clipboard, so you can paste it into other programs

+* Crop Image (and the settings): Cut the image to these specification.

+# Using the Screenshot panel

+Screenshot previews are also available in the [screenshot panel](Using the Screenshot Panel).

+# Setting up For Elite Dangerous Screenshots

+Select Scan For BMPs.

 The correct folder for screenshots taken with Elite Dangerous is c:\users\<user name>\Pictures\Frontier Developments\Elite Dangerous.
 Replace <user name> with your user name.
 Do a test screenshot and them ensure that .BMPs are in there from ED.

-For steam, this depends on where you store your steam game files, but it should be <Steam root folder>/userdata/<steam ID>/<ED ID>/screenshots

-# Set up for Elite Dangerous
+Save as JPG, PNG etc.  Do not select BMPs if the two folders are the same.

 # Set up for Steam

+Select Scan for JPG or PNG, dependent on your steam F12 settings.

+The correct folder depends on where you store your steam game files, but it should be <Steam root folder>/userdata/<steam ID>/<ED ID>/screenshots.

+Save as JPG, PNG etc into a different folder than above.
+Do not delete the originals.